coherentsolutionsinc/aspnetcore-service-fabric-hosting/samples/hierarchical-services-registration/README.md

 # Hierarchical Services Registration

-This sample demonstrated how to register services for multiple downstream `builders` without violating objects lifetime constraints.
+This sample demonstrates how to register services for multiple downstream `builders` without violating objects lifetime constraints.

 ## What is inside?